 35. Identify any reasonable alternatives to the proposed rules that would achieve the same or similar goals.

 There are no reasonable alternatives to the proposed rules that have been identified that would achieve the same or similar goals.
+The authority these rules were promulgated under, the Building Officials and Inspectors Regulation Act, was repealed by the Skilled Trades Act, and so these rule are being rescinded.

 A. Please include any statutory amendments that may be necessary to achieve such alternatives.
-No statutory amendments are necessary to achieve alternatives.